-Programs Offered at Affiliation and Extension Sites
+Programs Offered at Off-Campus Sites

 Depending on the availability of adequate research library facilities and qualified teaching staff, an affiliated school may be authorized by the seminary faculty to offer some or all of the areas of emphasis listed above with the research orientation or the general academic orientation.
-Contact the director of the MA program for details on the Affiliation and Extension Programs.
+Contact the director of the MA program for details on the Off-Campus Programs.

 Biblical-Theological Studies.
-This area of emphasis is available only with the general academic orientation at Affiliation and Extension Centers.
+This area of emphasis is available only with the general academic orientation at Off-Campus Centers.
 In addition to the degree requirements outlined above, and depending on prior learning credit, the following are required: two or three NTST courses, two or three OTST courses, two or three THST courses, and a course from either CHIS or MSSN or both.
-Remaining courses to complete the 16-24 credits must be chosen from any of the above disciplines.
+Remaining courses must be chosen from any of the above disciplines.